 Alumni Engagement.
 Specialized events such as the Alumni Speaker Series and immersion programs help connect students with alumni from diverse backgrounds and industries, in designated geographic locations away from campus.
 Students can also learn about these unique opportunities to connect with our SU community through Handshake.
 In addition, students can access the ‘CuseConnect LinkedIn group, as this is a valuable resource for exploring careers and break into the working world.
 Upon graduation, our graduates have access to continued career support through the Office of Alumni Engagement.

 For more information about Career Services, or to schedule an appointment with a career exploration specialist, please call (315)443-3616.

 Syracuse University Internship Opportunities

 Elective Internships: Syracuse University Career Services

-Career Services offices across campus help students find and arrange local and national internships (whether they carry academic credit or not).
+Career Services offices across campus help students explore local, regional and national internships (whether they carry academic credit or not) throughout their time at Syracuse.
 Internships may be taken during any semester or summer session.
-Each school and college facilitates the internship process and makes information about internship options available to graduate and undergraduate students from across the University.
+Each school and college facilitates the internship process and makes information about internship options available to graduate and undergraduate students from across the University via Handshake.
 Students who want to receive academic credit for their internship are subject to the provisions and regulations of the school or college in which they are enrolled.

-Elective internships can provide students with opportunities to apply what they have learned in the classroom, explore career options, develop specific career skills, and become involved with community service.
-The specific role of the intern varies with each host organization, depending upon the student’s goals, objectives, and skills and the organization’s needs and resources.
+Elective internships can provide students with opportunities to apply what they have learned in the classroom, explore career options, develop specific skills, and become involved with community service.
+The specific role of the intern varies based on the experience, the student’s goals, objectives, and the organization’s needs and resources.